I have been an avid pet person since childhood. I know how to keep them happy and healthy.

 5. What Can You Afford?

 I suggest that you get your pet from a shelter.
 They are generally better pets because they appreciate the home.
 The plus to this is the cost will be much less, or even zero depending on where you go.
 Having said that, pets aren’t like a dining room set or a chair.
 You can’t just buy it and forget it.
 Pets are a constant like having children.
 They will all need food daily, treats, and toys.
-They may also need:
+They may also need, things like:

 - Tie outs